Skip to content

 35% Final Project

-You are encouraged to include plots, animations, and interactive graphics to make your findings clear.
-Some examples of nice research blog posts are here: [1] [2] [3] [4].
+• You are encouraged to include plots, animations, and interactive graphics to make your findings clear.
+Here are some examples of well-presented research.

 The final project will be graded for clarity and insight as well as novelty and depth of the experiments and analysis.
 Detailed guidance will be given later in the semester.